MGelein/leaves-of-inguri/assets/maps/maps.md

 - __collide__: When the hero collider collides with the trigger collider this trigger will activate.
 It will only activate again if the hero has stopped colliding with the trigger at least once.
 - __interact__: When the player presses the `interact` button close enough to this collider it will activate.
 - __monstersGone__: This trigger will run everytime it detects that all monsters on the map have been slain.
+- __chest__: This trigger will run when the chest that is on its tile will be destroyed

 ### Trigger Types
 Besides various trigger methods we also have loads of different types.
 Some of these types might require additional properties (described in between the brackets):